 Twenty years ago, you would’ve found Kumar, then just a little boy, with raw hands and a body racked with pain as he was forced to work seven days a week in a brick kiln in South Asia.

 Today you will find him the happiest he’s ever been as dream after dream has recently come true: he married the love of his life, Jancy, and having recently completed a master’s degree in social work, he’s now serving with the IJM South Asia team as a social worker, fulfilling his passion of helping other survivors on their journey to restoration.

 When Kumar was 5 years old, his beloved father died suddenly, and his mother abandoned him shortly after.
 He went to live with an uncle who tried to care for him well, but when Kumar was 7, an abusive kiln owner forced Kumar into slavery over a small debt incurred by a relative.

 Kumar suffered in slavery for two horrific years.
 “They tortured me so much” he remembers.
 “I did not think about freedom.
 I was afraid to think of my future.
 I had nothing to look forward to.
 I felt like I had lost everything in life.”

 But a life of enslavement and fear was not to be Kumar’s destiny.
-Through a joint raid by IJM and the government, Kumar was rescued in 2003.
+Kumar was rescued in 2003 by the South Asian government with the support of IJM.
 That marked the beginning of a two-decade relationship with IJM that continues today.

 When Kumar was first rescued, his primary goal was to obtain an education.
-He’d never been to school, but with much perseverance, he completed secondary school, worked with IJM Bangalore for four years, and earned a bachelor's degree in commerce.
+He’d never been to school, but with much perseverance, he completed secondary school, worked with an IJM team in South Asia for four years, and earned a bachelor's degree in commerce.
 It wasn’t enough, though: